silexinus/PlainCLIArgs.jl/README.md

 We'll also add a mutual-exclusivity check because of the verbosity toggle, and the program displays a help message with `-h` or `--help`.

 Lastly, we'll include stray-flag detection using `findunclaimedtokens`.
-Therefore, this function will scan `ARGS` for every defined argument, and see at the end if any flag or value were left unclaimed.
+Therefore, this function will scan `ARGS` for every defined argument, and check at the end if any flag or value were left unclaimed.
 Having to do this bookkeeping step manually is a result of `PlainCLIArgs.jl`'s formulation: *Everything in plain sight.
 Nothing behind the scenes.*

 As a result, the argument-parsing function is a bit long.
 However, every block is transparent, more flags can be added easily, and you are free to do a system call or `scp` or `curl` command or any other task at any point throughout the function.